 Now instead of typing out the names of the objects you want to see appear on your screen, this particular game lets you draw the items you require by employing virtual crayons.
 And you don’t really have to be some sort of Picasso to create the objects you want.
 The 2D physics puzzle/sandbox gem allows you to solve complex problems by using your artistic vision.
 What’s more, you can also customize fun stages with the built-in level editor so that your pals can play through your puzzles.
 There are more than 70 varied levels to try out.

 The game is available for Windows, Mac OS X and Linux PCs priced at just under $20.
 You can first download the demo from the game’s official website before pulling out your wallet.
-Now if you’re away from your PC and still want to dabble in some create activities, you can always avail of the portable versions that are released for Android-powered devices as well as the iPod touch, iPhone and iPad.
+Now if you’re away from your PC and still want to dabble in some creative activities, you can always avail of the portable versions that are released for Android-powered devices as well as the iPod touch, iPhone and iPad.
 They each cost just under $3 and can be acquired from iTunes and the Google Play Store.

 2 – Drawn To Life: